Dinger's Aviation Pages

 Jane's All the Worlds Aircraft and founder of the Aeroplane magazine.

-So you can imagine the trepidation of the Air Ministry and RAF when the British Purchasing Committee selected the P-39 for production for the RAF in its modified P-400 "Caribou"² form with a 20 mm cannon instead of a 37 mm cannon.
+So you can imagine the trepidation of the Air Ministry and RAF when only a month later, the British Purchasing Committee selected the P-39 for production for the RAF in its modified P-400 "Caribou"² form with a 20 mm cannon instead of a 37 mm cannon and would also go on to take over the outstanding 9 million dollar French order for the type after the fall of France.
 It would only need a letter from some pilot to his MP or to a newspaper complaining of even the slightest problem with the new aircraft to have CG Grey down on them complaining of incompetence in the Air Ministry.
-When the new aircraft were tested after arrival in the UK and found to have a performance well below that expected, just as CG Grey had prophesied 18 months earlier, you can imagine alarm bells started ringing in the Air Ministry!
+When the new aircraft were tested after arrival in the UK³ and found to have a performance well below that expected, just as CG Grey had prophesied 18 months earlier, you can imagine alarm bells started ringing in the Air Ministry!

 The first RAF Airacobra combat mission was on the 9th October 1941, when two took off from Manston and flew to the French coast.
 They strafed a trawler and German troops on a pier.